Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: The causal estimand of nonlinear regression with residuals

 \subsection{Log-linear model}

-As a first extension of orthogonalization to nonlinear models, we consider log-linear models.
+As a first extension of regression with residuals to nonlinear models, we consider log-linear models.
 As before, we define the orthogonalized covariate $\Xt$ as in~\eqref{eq:xtilde_def_nonlinear}.
 Additionally, we assume that it follows a location model: $X_t \stackrel{d}{=} g_t(\bar{a}_{t-1}, \bar{X}_{t-1}) + \epsilon_t$ for some function $g_t$ and independent random variable $\epsilon_t$.
 Lastly, we assume the log of the mean of $Y$ is linear in the treatment and orthogonalized covariates:

-In this setting, regression coefficients from the log-linear regression in~\eqref{eq:log-linearity_assumption} are causal estimates, as stated next. \begin{proposition}[Orthogonalized regression for log-linear models] In the setting above, $\psi$ is log-linear:
+In this setting, regression coefficients from the log-linear regression in~\eqref{eq:log-linearity_assumption} are causal estimates, as stated next. \begin{proposition}[Nonlinear regression with residuals for log-linear models] Assume the no unmeasured confounding, no interference, and positivity conditions (Appendix~\ref{app:identification}).
+In the setting above, $\psi$ is log-linear:

 for some $\alpha' \in \mathbb{R}$.
 Moreover, $\theta$ is equal to $\beta$ in the full log-linear model in~\eqref{eq:log-linearity_assumption}. \end{proposition} That is, as with linear models, the g-formula simplifies such that the causal parameters coincide with the regression coefficients.